✬ Full Name: Mearhe (Noble Horse) | Elven Name: Arrochwen (Noble Horse) ✬

 Their affection for one another brings much joy to them.
 They live on the hills on the outskirts of Aldburg, but travel together often on diplomatic missions that will take them to far away places, where Mearhe learn about different cultures and races.
 On a visit to the borders with the elven lands of the Golden Wood, she is given the name 'Arrochwen' by the Elves.
 By accompanying her husband, Mearhe becomes versed in the art of diplomacy, helping Léofwine to bring forth new alliances and opening new trade routes.

-In their latest mission, Mearhe and Léofwine travel to the warm costal lands of Southern Gondor, there they spend several months, and it is at this time their child is conceived.
+In their latest mission, Mearhe and Léofwine travel to the warm costal lands of Southern Gondor to attend the coronation of Imrahil as the twenty-second Prince of Dol Amroth.
+It is at this time their child is conceived.
 They will travel back to Rohan, where their son is born on Midwinter.
 The boy is named Léofara (noble beloved).
 When the child is only three weeks old, Léofwine is summoned to Edoras to rejoin his Éored, their mission is to protect the eastern borders.

 Léofwine is killed by an Orchish spear during an ambush by the East Wall, on the shores of lake Nen Hithoel.
 News of his death reach Mearhe two days later.
 As a true woman of the Mark, she carries her grief with dignity, preparing to say farewell to a much loved friend, husband and father, and it on this day that her story begins.

 Portraits of Léofwine, Mearhe and Léofara created in Arbreeder and Photoshop by me